Our Mission at Sale Salvation Army Church is:

-In corps and centres across the territory, people of all ages are welcomed and encouraged to discover how much he loves them and the possibilites he has for their lives.
+In corps and centres across the territory, people of all ages are welcomed and encouraged to discover how much he loves them and the possibilities he has for their lives.

 Baby and Toddler Song

-Babysong has become a real lifeline for many of the families who have attended, new friendships have been formed and a great sense of community is present amongst the groups.
+Babysong has become a real lifeline for many of the families who have attended, new friendships have been formed and a great sense of community is present amongst the group.